Urbanisation at the Margins

 Between Formal Plans and Everyday Life

-How do the residents here, the people I had come to think of as neighbours, respond to the growing presence of localurban governance?
+How do the residents here, the people I had come to think of as neighbours, respond to the growing presence of local urban authorities?
 And how does this shape the production of urban space, which until now had been almost entirely in the hands of those who call this place home?

-To this day, Kashmiri and Kandahari are shaped by self-building practices, but formal rules are starting to havemore influence as the local government becomes bigger and better able to enforce them.
+To this day, Kashmiri and Kandahari are shaped by self-building practices, but formal rules are starting to have a greater influence as the local government becomes larger and more effective in enforcing them.
 This research looks at how urban spaces are being shaped through the ongoing interaction between everyday building practices and official regulations.

-How do the residents here, the people I had come to think of as neighbours, respond to the growing presence of localurban governance?
+How do the residents here, the people I had come to think of as neighbours, respond to the growing presence of local urban authorities?
 And how does this shape the production of urban space, which until now had been almost entirely in the hands of those who call this place home?

-To this day, Kashmiri and Kandahari are shaped by self-building practices, but formal rules are starting to havemore influence as the local government becomes bigger and better able to enforce them.
+To this day, Kashmiri and Kandahari are shaped by self-building practices, but formal rules are starting to have a greater influence as the local government becomes larger and more effective in enforcing them.
 This research looks at how urban spaces are being shaped through the ongoing interaction between everyday building practices and official regulations.

-In Kashmiri and Kandahari, it is common for people to build their own houses, either by doing it themselves or by hiring professionals.
-Hardly a daypasses without the sounds of construction nearby or the sight of donkeys carrying sand or building blocks through the streets.
+In Kashmiri and Kandahari, it is common for people to build their own houses, either by constructing them themselves or hiring professionals.
+Hardly a day passes without the sounds of construction nearby or the sight of donkeys carrying sand or building blocks through the streets.
 Prominent urban anthropologist Teresa P.R.
-Caldeira has described what is happening here as ‘peripheral urbanisation’.
+Caldeira has described what is happening here as “peripheral urbanisation.”
 She theorises it as more than just development at the physical edges of a city; rather, it is a mode of producing urban space that is driven by the agency of residents themselves.
-Tiedto financial means and personal opportunities, this process is typically incremental and interacts with formal markets and governance systems in ways that cross and connect these seemingly separate spheres.
+Tied to financial means and personal opportunities, this process is typically incremental and interacts with formal markets and governance systems in ways that cross and connect these seemingly separate spheres.
 Such relationships are often described as transversal.

 Re-Engaging Informality

-To explore and describe the interactions between residents and local government, I chose to use the terms formal and informal— a distinction thatmany influential scholars have criticized for decades.
+To explore and describe the interactions between residents and local government, I chose to use the terms formal and informal — a distinction that many influential scholars have criticised for decades.
 Building on these critiques, this study takes a closer look at the complexities of informal spaces.

-It is important to not think of informality only as the opposite of official, state-defined rules, as it is more than the absence of such, but more an alternative form of social organisation.
-Its flexibility, adaptability, and openness to negotiation may support people who are commonly excluded fromformal systems.
+It is important not to think of informality only as the opposite of official, state-defined rules, as it is more than the absence of such.
+It is an alternative form of social organisation.
+Flexibility, adaptability, and openness to negotiation may support people who are commonly excluded from formal systems.
 Though often connected to poverty, informality isn’t limited to people with low incomes.
 Middle-class people, too, increasingly live, work, and invest in informal spaces.

 Tracing the In-Betweens